-Autistic children think and process information differently than non-autistic kids.
-They are charming and exceptional, which makes it interesting to spend time with them.
+Autistic children think and process information differently than typical kids.
+They can be charming and exceptional, which makes it interesting to spend time with them.
 Depending on where the child falls on the autism spectrum, they will have varying abilities and communication levels.
 Therefore, you should be aware of their needs and take the time to prepare.

-This article covers the various aspects of babysitting kids with autism including how to prepare, effective care strategies, safety, and fun activities to enjoy together.
-Although babysitting an autistic child can be challenging at first, knowing what to do will make the interaction a lovely one.
+This article covers the various aspects of babysitting kids with autism, including how to prepare, effective care strategies, safety, and fun activities to enjoy together.
+Although babysitting an autistic child can be challenging at first, knowing what to do will make the interaction a rewarding one.

 So, let’s get started.

 1. Take Some Time to Learn About Autism

 The more you understand the condition, the easier it will be for you, and the more comfortable you will be when caring for the child.
 Autism Spectrum Disorder (ASD) has the potential to greatly impact a child’s development.
 It is known as a spectrum disorder because kids can be anywhere on the autism spectrum, meaning some are more affected and have more of the characteristic behavior patterns than others.

 Kids with the disorder start showing symptoms from an early age.
 They may not be recognized, however, until toddlerhood.
 The symptoms usually will, to some extent, continue into the adult years.

 Children with ASD have difficulty relating to other people.
 Some are not comfortable making eye contact.
 Many have not developed ordinary language, but those who do talk are usually fixated on a topic they are passionate about.
 The setback is that they might talk about it for a prolonged period and have quite limited interaction with the person they are talking to.